 Study the course and pass the Transport Canada Boating Safety Test in order to earn your $39.95 Pleasure Craft Operator Card.

 2. Print your Temporary Pleasure Craft Operator Card.

 After successfully completing the online course, you’ll be able to immediately print out your Temporary Pleasure Craft Operator Card.

-You’ll be mailed your permanent Pleasure Craft Operator Card within 2-3 weeks.
+You’ll be mailed your permanent Pleasure Craft Operator Card within 2-3 weeks by the Transport Canada.

 Is there anything else I must do to be certified?

 Once you have completed all 3 steps for certification, you’re ready to go boating.